Bolthouse Farms: History

+Products

+Bolthouse mainly focuses on blended smoothie like beverages but also sells carrots. their juice lineup includes Green juice, Carrot juice, Mango juice, Breakfast smoothie,(And More) as well as some coffe flavors.

 Baby carrots marketing campaign

 In September 2010, a marketing initiative was launched by a group of nearly 50 carrot producers led by Bolthouse Farms (calling themselves "A Bunch of Carrot Farmers") sought to promote baby-cut carrots as an alternative to junk food for children.
 The campaign mimicked tactics typically employed by snack food marketers, including snack-food-like packaging; futuristic, sexual, and extreme sports-themed TV commercials; carrot vending machines in schools; and an iPhone game and website.
 As of September 2016, the company markets packaged baby-cut carrots with cartoon mascots and spicing shakers under the name "Kids Veggie Snackers," including Carrot Meets Ranch (ranch dressing spices, cowboy carrot mascot) and Carrot Meets Chili Lime (cartoon hot pepper and carrot in romantic pairing).

 Carrot hot dogs

 In 2020, Bolthouse Farms first cured and sold carrots to be grilled as carrot hot dogs.
 The grill-ready carrots are labeled Carrot Dogs and sold in 8 packs.
 The carrot hot dogs are sold in three flavors: Classic American-Style, Chorizo-Style and Sweet Italian-Style.
 The company at the same time added carrot fettucine and riced carrots.
 The products were launched to appeal to consumers' who want more plant-based foods.